Life on Campus

 Signed Commitment to Follow Health Practices

-Brown students and employees will receive education and support in following these practices so that they can work together to build a healthy community.
-Students will be required to sign a commitment that they will follow required public health practices, and that they understand that disregard of public health practices is a conduct violation that could result in removal from campus.
-Faculty and staff will be required to sign a similar acknowledgement, providing their understanding that violations can lead to disciplinary action.
+Brown students and employees continue to receive education and support in following these practices so that they can work together to build a healthy community.
+Students are required to sign a commitment that they will follow required public health practices, and that they understand that disregard of public health practices is a conduct violation that could result in removal from campus.
+Faculty and staff are required to sign a similar acknowledgement, providing their understanding that violations can lead to disciplinary action.